equinor/dm-core-packages/packages/dm-core-plugins/docs/ResponsiveGridPlugin/Documentation.md

 ### Sizing and breakpoints

 #### Breakpoints
 CSS breakpoints allow you to style the website and specify layout according to the device width it's being viewed on.
-This plugin uses react-grid-system default breakpoints.
+This plugin uses these default breakpoints.

 | **size** | **pixels** |
 | -------- | ---------- |